bioteam/protcast/README.md

 `protcast/preprocessing`

-Contains the code that parses the databases/raw data, builds the python structures to represent the inputs for the model and converts them into a format that can be used to feed the model for training.
+Contains the code that parses the raw data, builds the python structures to represent the inputs for the model and converts them into a format that can be used to feed the model for training.
 More specifically: